CreativeDataEU/PowerBITrinoConnector/README.md

 ![Power BI Trino Connector Scanner](https://github.com/pichlerpa/PowerBITrinoConnector/blob/master/Trino/img/ScanConnector.JPG)

 ## Usage Power BI Service
 To support end-to-end refresh through the Power BI Service on the cloud, it requires you to setup an [on-premises data gateway](https://docs.microsoft.com/en-us/power-bi/connect-data/service-gateway-custom-connectors).
-This is not required anymore once the connector is officially supported.
+Once the connector is officially supported, this is not required anymore.

 ## Releases